ocaml/platform-blog/opam-2-0-beta.md

 - **Inplace build:** Use <span class="opam">opam</span> to build directly from your source directory.
 Ensure the package is pinned locally then run `opam install --inplace-build`.

+- **Automatic file tracking:**: <span class="opam">opam</span> now tracks the files installed by packages and is able to cleanly remove them when no existing files were modified.
+  The `remove:` field is now optional as a result.

+- **Configuration file:** This can be used to direct choices at `opam init` automatically (e.g. specific repositories, wrappers, variables, fetch commands, or the external solver).
+This can be used to override all of <span class="opam">opam</span>'s OCaml-related settings.

+- **Simpler library:** the OCaml API is completely rewritten and should make it much easier to write external tools and plugins.
+Existing tools will need to be ported.

+- **Better error mitigation:** Through clever ordering of the shell actions and separation of `build` and `install`, most build failures can keep your current installation intact, not resulting in removed packages anymore.

 ## Roll out